 Applicable Above-CHWM Load shall be served with (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).

-Drafter’s Note: Add rows for each JOE Member.
-If JOE changes its Member’s or Members’ election(s) over the term of the Agreement in accordance with section 2.1, update this table with the new election options (A-D) in section 2.1 and update the fixed long term and short term (aMW) amounts for options B and C in accordance with sections 2.3 and 2.4.
+Drafter’s Note: Add rows for each JOE Member and include each Above-CHWM Load election as either Option A, B, C or D. If a JOE Member’s election(s) changes over the term of the Agreement in accordance with section 2.1, then update this table with the new election option(s) (A-D) in section 2.1; update the fixed long-term and short-term (aMW) amounts for options B and C in accordance with sections 2.3 and 2.4; and add a footnote capturing effective date of the new election.

 Drafter’s Note: Leave table blank at contract signing.